sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 object that was not bound to a JS value is finalized.
 (An object is bound to a JS value if toJS is called on it; this happens whenever you return a Nim object from a function bound to JS.)

-WARNING 2: like Nim `=destroy`, this pragma is very easy to misuse.
-In particular, make sure to **NEVER ALLOCATE** in a `.jsfin` finalizer, because this [breaks](https://github.com/nim-lang/Nim/issues/4851) Nim refc.
-(I don't know if this problem is still present in ORC, but at the moment Monoucha does not work with ORC anyway.)

 Example: